-The term root canal treatment refers to the inner chamber between the tooth roots and the pulp, and also to the dental treatment for removing infected pulp material.
+The term root canal treatment is one type of treatment for tooth infections.
+This refers to the dental treatment of the inner chamber between the tooth roots and the pulp, and also to the dental treatment for removing infected pulp material.
 Tooth infections can cause severe tooth pain and often necessitate tooth extraction.
 With root canal treatment, a dentist may be able to save the tooth and alleviate pain.

 Why root canal treatment is necessary

 The root canals house the tooth nerves and blood vessels.
 After the permanent teeth emerge fully from the gums, the nerves serve no particular purpose other than feeling stimuli like cold and heat.
 Removing the nerve in an infected tooth is a necessary process to treat the pain resulting from decay or infection in the tooth pulp.

 Some of the common causes of tooth infection include severe tooth decay that reaches the core of the tooth, and damage — such as cracks or chips, tooth trauma and large fillings — compromises the tooth’s structure and opens it up to bacterial infection.

 The root canal procedure is done in multiple stages, which involves cleaning out the infected tooth material and sealing the tooth to prevent future reinfection.
 Patients can expect the following during treatment:

 - Preparation: The dentist will take an x-ray of the teeth to ascertain the degree of decay and infection.
 Afterward, they will apply a local anesthetic to numb the area and prevent pain during the treatment.
 Once the patient is comfortable, a rubber dam will be used to keep the tooth dry

 - Treatment: The dentist will create an access hole into the tooth.
 With dental tools, they will remove the damaged or infected nerve and pulp tissue.
 They will clean the chamber thoroughly to remove all traces of infection